60 mg film-coated tabletsPRESCRIBING INFORMATION

 FERTILITY, PREGNANCY and LACTATION:

-Use appropriate barrier contraception during sex with female partners of reproductive potential and for 3 months after last dose of Erleada.
+For patients having sex with female partners of reproductive potential, use a condom along with another highly effective contraception method, during treatment and for 3 months after last dose of Erleada.
 May cause harm to foetus (contraindicated in pregnancy).
 Do not use during breast-feeding.

 Refer to SmPC for full details of interactions.

-CYP2C8 and CYP3A4 inhibitors: CYP2C8 and CYP3A4 involved in elimination of apalutamide and formation of active metabolite.
+CYP2C8 and CYP3A4 inhibitors: CYP2C8 and CYP3A4 mediate the elimination of apalutamide and formation of active metabolite.
 No initial dose adjustment necessary with strong inhibitors of CYP2C8 (e.g., gemfibrozil, clopidogrel) or strong inhibitors of CYP3A4 (e.g., ketoconazole, ritonavir, clarithromycin), but consider reduction of Erleada dose based on tolerability.

-Drug metabolising enzymes: Erleada is strong inducer of CYP3A4 and CYP2C19, and weak inducer of CYP2C9.
-Concomitant use with medicinal products primarily metabolised by CYP3A4 (e.g., darunavir, felodipine, midazolam, simvastatin), CYP2C19 (e.g., diazepam, omeprazole), or CYP2C9 (e.g., warfarin, phenytoin) can result in lower exposure to these medicinal products.
+Drug metabolising enzymes: Apalutamide is a strong inducer of CYP3A4 and CYP2Cl9, and weak inducer of CYP2C9.
+Concomitant use with medicinal products primarily metabolised by CYP3A4 (e.g., darunavir, felodipine, midazolam, simvastatin), CYP2Cl9 (e.g., diazepam, omeprazole), or CYP2C9 (e.g., warfarin, phenytoin) can result in lower exposure to these medicinal products.
 Substitution for these medicinal products is recommended or evaluation for loss of efficacy if no substitution.
 If given with warfarin, monitor INR.
 Concomitant administration with medicinal products that are substrates of UDP glucuronosyl transferase (UGT) (e.g., levothyroxine, valproic acid) can result in lower exposure to these medicinal products; evaluate for loss of efficacy and adjust dose of substrate if required.
+Concomitant use of substrates of CYP286 (e.g., efavirenz) has not been evaluated in vivo; monitor for side effects and loss of efficacy, perform dose adjustment if required.

-Drug transporters: Apalutamide is weak inducer of P-glycoprotein (P-gp), breast cancer resistance protein (BCRP), and organic anion transporting polypeptide 1B1 (OATP1B1).
-Concomitant use with medicinal products that are substrates of P-gp (e.g., colchicine, dabigatran etexilate, digoxin), BCRP or OATP1B1 (e.g., lapatinib, methotrexate, rosuvastatin, repaglinide) can result in lower exposure of these medicinal products; evaluate for for loss of efficacy and adjust dose of substrate if required.
+Drug transporters: Apalutamide is a weak inducer of P-glycoprotein (P-gp), breast cancer resistance protein (BCRP), and organic anion transporting polypeptide 181 (OATPlBl).
+Concomitant use with medicinal products that are substrates of P-gp (e.g., colchicine, dabigatran etexilate, digoxin), BCRP or OATPlBl (e.g., lapatinib, methotrexate, rosuvastatin, repaglinide) can result in lower exposure of these medicinal products; evaluate for loss of efficacy and adjust dose of substrate if required.

-Medicinal products which prolong QT interval: Carefully evaluate use of Erleada and also with medicinal products that induce Torsade de pointes such as class IA (e.g. quinidine, disopyramide) or class III (e.g., amiodarone, sotalol, dofetilide, ibutilide), antiarrhythmics, methadone, moxifloxacin, antipsychotics (e.g. haloperidol), etc.
+Medicinal products which prolong QT interval: Carefully evaluate use of Erleada, along and also with medicinal products able to induce Torsade de pointes such as class IA (e.g. quinidine, disopyramide) or class Ill (e.g., amiodarone, sotalol, dofetilide, ibutilide) antiarrhythmics, methadone, moxifloxacin, antipsychotics (e.g. haloperidol), etc.

 LEGAL CATEGORY: POM